lucky-ke/learngit/readme.txt

-git has a mutable index called stage git tracks changes of files it`s a test aaa great a new branch is quick hahahaha
+git has a mutable index called stage git tracks changes of files it`s a test aaa great a new branch is quick & simple